Mercury (element): Compounds of mercury(II)

 Mercury(II) oxide, the main oxide of mercury, arises when the metal is exposed to air for long periods at elevated temperatures.
 It reverts to the elements upon heating near 400 °C, as was demonstrated by Joseph Priestley in an early synthesis of pure oxygen.
-Hydroxides of mercury are poorly characterized, as they are for its neighbors gold and silver.
+Hydroxides of mercury are poorly characterized, as attempted isolation studies of mercury(II) hydroxide have yielded mercury oxide instead.

 Being a soft metal, mercury forms very stable derivatives with the heavier chalcogens.
-Preeminent is mercury(II) sulfide, HgS, which occurs in nature as the ore cinnabar and is the brilliant pigment vermillion.
+Preeminent is mercury(II) sulfide, HgS, which occurs in nature as the ore cinnabar and is the brilliant pigment vermilion.
 Like ZnS, HgS crystallizes in two forms, the reddish cubic form and the black zinc blende form.
 The latter sometimes occurs naturally as metacinnabar.
-Mercury(II) selenide (HgSe) and mercury(II) telluride (HgTe) are also known, these as well as various derivatives, e.g. mercury cadmium telluride and mercury zinc telluride being semiconductors useful as infrared detector materials.
+Mercury(II) selenide (HgSe) and mercury(II) telluride (HgTe) are known, these as well as various derivatives, e.g. mercury cadmium telluride and mercury zinc telluride being semiconductors useful as infrared detector materials.

 Mercury(II) salts form a variety of complex derivatives with ammonia.
 These include Millon's base (Hg2N+), the one-dimensional polymer (salts of HgNH_{2}^{+})), and "fusible white precipitate" or [Hg(NH3)2]Cl2.
 Known as Nessler's reagent, potassium tetraiodomercurate(II) (K_{2}HgI_{4}) is still occasionally used to test for ammonia owing to its tendency to form the deeply colored iodide salt of Millon's base.

 Mercury fulminate is a detonator widely used in explosives.